-Again, the dependency of $h_t$ on $h_{t-1}$ in \eqref{eq:linearautoregression} means we need to unroll the expression of $h_{t-1}$ to compute $h_t$.
-While this is numerically unstable for the RTRF, the LSTM is designed so that $h_t$ and its gradient are stable even for large values of $t$.
-As a result, $h_t$ and $x_t$ need not to be identifiable to one another.
+Again, the dependency of $h_t$ on $h_{t-1}$ in \eqref{eq:linearautoregression} meant that we needed to unroll the expression of $h_{t-1}$ to compute $h_t$.
+While this is numerically unstable for the RTRF, the LSTM is designed such that $h_t$ and its gradient are stable even for large values of $t$.
+As a result, $h_t$ and $x_t$ do not need to be identifiable to one another.
 In other words, contrary to RTRF, the LSTM allows $h_t$ to represent a hidden state containing potentially more information than its corresponding observation $x_t$.

-We now motivate four modifications made to the standard LSTM.
+We now motivate three modifications made to the standard LSTM.

-First, we help it to recognize when (not) to sustain a signal, by augmenting the control $u_t$ with a mask embedding $p_t \in \{0, 1\}$ indicating whether the MEG signal is provided (i.e. 1 before word onset and 0 thereafter).
+First, we help it recognize when (not) to sustain a signal, by augmenting the control $u_t$ with a mask embedding $p_t \in \{0, 1\}$ indicating whether the provided MEG signal generates the current brain response (i.e. 1 before word onset and 0 thereafter).
 Second, we automatically learn to align subjects with a dedicated subject embedding layer.
 Indeed, a shortcoming of standard brain encoding analyses is that they are commonly performed on each subject separately.
-This, however, implies that one cannot exploit the possible similarities across subjects.
-Here, we adapt the LSTM in the spirit of~\citet{SING2018} so that a \textit{single} model is able to leverage information across multiple subjects by augmenting the control $u_t$ with a ``subject embedding'' $s \in \mathbb{R}^{d_s}$, that is learnt for each subject.
-Note that this amounts to learning a matrix in $\mathbb{R}^{d_s \times n_s}$ applied to the one-hot-encoding of the subject number.
-Setting $d_s < n_s$, this allows to use the same LSTM block to model subject-wise variability and to train across subjects simultaneously while leveraging similarities across subjects.
+However, this implies that one cannot exploit potential similarities across subjects.
+Here, we adapt the LSTM in the spirit of~\citet{SING2018} so that a \textit{single} model is able to leverage information across multiple subjects.
+We do this by augmenting the control $u_t$ with a ``subject embedding'' $s \in \mathbb{R}^{d_s}$, that is learned for each subject.
+Note that this amounts to learning a matrix in $\mathbb{R}^{d_s \times n_s}$ that is applied to the one-hot-encoding of the subject number.
+In order words, each subject has a vectorized representation that is one column of the embedding matrix.
+Setting $d_s < n_s$ allows us to use the same LSTM block to model subject-wise variability, and to train across subjects simultaneously while leveraging similarities across subjects.